autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

 - the `model_fn` function is responsible for loading your model.
 It takes a `model_dir` argument that specifies where the model is stored.

-- the `input_fn` function is responsible for deserializing your input data so that it can be passed to your model.
+- the `transform_fn` function is responsible for deserializing your input data so that it can be passed to your model.
 It takes input data and content type as parameters, and returns deserialized data.
 The SageMaker inference toolkit provides a default implementation that deserializes the following content types: JSON, CSV, numpy array, NPZ.